 Research on Cyberbullying:

-A survey in 24 countries carried by global research company Ipsos for Reuters News finds the following facts from parents shown in below image.
+A survey in 24 countries carried by global research company Ipsos for Reuters News finds the following facts from parents shown below image.

 How to Prevent Cyberbullying: